 When you watch small children, it is apparent that sociability and friendliness are first of all a product of the child’s innate personality.
 One toddler may be shy and clingy.
 Yet his brother, raised in the same way, might be outgoing and eager to meet new people.
 For more on this aspect of children’s personality, I recommend Paul D Tieger & Barbara Barron-Tieger’s book ‘Nurture by Nature’, or see my article ‘introvert or extravert?‘.
 Trying to force a clingy child to be sociable before he is ready can cause lasting damage and insecurity.
 Most parents realise this.
 However there seems to be a popular viewpoint which suggests that children should be thrown into the company of others in environments such as nursery school, as early as possible, in order to learn to get along with others and to do without the parents.

-While it is probably a good idea for a small child to have friends – both of his own age and older – the idea that a child will suddenly become sociable when put into a group of perhaps twenty other children is frankly ludicrous.
+It is undoubtedly a good idea for a small child to have friends, both of his own age and older.
+But the idea that a child will suddenly become sociable when put into a group of perhaps twenty other children is frankly ludicrous.